rmcminn/bodylogger/README.md

 ### Prerequisites

-You'll need to install tkinter, pip, and setuptools
+You'll need to install tkinter, pip, and setuptools.

 #### Arch